Coast and Geodetic Survey Pacific War Zone Medal: Medal

 The obverse of the medal depicts a globe superimposed over two crossed anchors, with a bald eagle with its wings spread perched atop the globe, the same image depicted on the seal of the U.S. Coast and Geodetic Survey.
 The reverse of the medal is blank.

 The medal is identical to the Coast and Geodetic Survey Distinguished Service Medal, Coast and Geodetic Survey Meritorious Service Medal, Coast and Geodetic Survey Good Conduct Medal, Coast and Geodetic Survey Defense Service Medal, and Coast and Geodetic Survey Atlantic War Zone Medal, all of which also were authorized by NOAA Corps Bulletin 880401 in 1988.

 Ribbon

 The ribbon has two broad yellow bands and a blue border.
 A red stripe flanked by two white stripes and two narrow blue stripes is centered between the yellow bands.
-Because all six medals authorized in 1988 are identical, only the ribbons authorized in 1945 that the medals are suspended from distinguish the medals from one another.
+Because all six medals authorized in 1988 are identical, only the ribbons authorized in 1945 from which the medals are suspended distinguish the medals from one another.